GooFit/GooFit/docs/documentation.md

-There are two non-default variants of binned fits: A chisquare fit where the error on a bin entry is taken as the square root of the number of observed entries in it (or 1 if the bin is empty), and a “bin error” fit where the error on each bin is supplied by the `BinnedDataSet`.
-To do such a fit, in addition to supplying the `BinnedDataSet` (and providing the errors through the `setBinError` method in the case of the bin error fit), you should create a suitable `FitControl` object and send it to the top-level `GooPdf`:
+There are two non-default variants of binned fits: A chisquare fit where the error on a bin entry is taken as the square root of the number of observed entries in it (or 1 if the bin is empty), and a "bin error" fit where the error on each bin is supplied by the GooFit::BinnedDataSet.
+To do such a fit, in addition to supplying the GooFit::BinnedDataSet (and providing the errors through the `setBinError` method in the case of the bin error fit), you should create a suitable `FitControl` object and send it to the top-level GooFit::GooPdf:

 ```{.cpp}
 Variable decayTime {"decayTime", 100, 0, 10};